pombreda/lepl/doc-src/intro-1.rst

 You may have noticed that the results from ``match()`` above differ from ``parse()`` in two ways.
 First, of course, we have a variety of different matches.
-But second, we also get the "rest of the string".
+But second, we also get "the rest of the string".
 For example, the result ``(['12'], '3')`` contains both the match ``['12']`` and the remaining text ``'3'``.